Defying Conventional Wisdom in Spectroscopy: Power Narrowing on IBM Quantum

-Figure~\ref{fig-narrowing-rabi-osc} shows vertical slices of the transition landscape maps of Fig.~\ref{fig-narrowing-2d} at certain fixed detuning~\cite{footnote3}.
-The four plots are for the same 6 pulse shapes as in Figs.~\ref{fig-narrowing-2d} and \ref{fig-narrowing-detun}.
+Figure~\ref{fig-narrowing-rabi-osc} shows vertical slices of the transition landscape maps of Fig.~\ref{fig-narrowing-2d} at certain fixed detuning.
 In all plots, we observe off-resonant Rabi oscillations with pronounced amplitude damping, as expected from Fig.~\ref{fig-narrowing-2d}.
 For $L^2(t)$ the damping is weakest but still present.
-For $L^1(t)$ the damping is already very strong and it gets even stronger toward Lz$^{\frac35}(t)$, as expected.
-This power damping of the off-resonant Rabi oscillations can be considered as an indirect evidence of power narrowing, as evident from Fig.~\ref{fig-narrowing-2d}.
-Such damping has been observed earlier \cite{Conover2011} but it has not been linked to power narrowing.
-Indeed, power narrowing should refer solely to spectral line profiles, like the ones in Figs.~\ref{fig-narrowing-2d} and \ref{fig-narrowing-detun}
+For $L^1(t)$ the damping is already very strong and it gets even stronger toward $L^{\frac35}(t)$.
+This power damping can be considered as an indirect evidence of power narrowing, as evident from Fig.~\ref{fig-narrowing-2d}.
+Such damping has been observed earlier \cite{Conover2011} but has not been linked to power narrowing.